Need food? Click below to:

 Since 1988, the Gemma E. Moran United Way/Labor Food Center, located in New London, has played a key role in providing one of the building blocks to a good quality of life by feeding food insecure individuals and families all across our community.

 The Food Center is one of three food banks in the state.
-Every year, the Food Center distributes more than two million pounds of donated, surplus food to 96 food pantries, soup kitchens, shelters, child care centers, community meal sites, and programs for the elderly.
+Every year, the Food Center distributes more than two million pounds of donated, surplus food to nearly 100 food pantries, soup kitchens, shelters, child care centers, community meal sites, and programs for the elderly.
 These member agencies in turn provide food and meals to 20,000 men, women and children throughout New London County each month.

 The Food Center is an official Partner Distribution Organization (PDO).
 This status ensures a partnership with the Connecticut Food Bank in East Haven, the largest food bank in the state, to provide a product allocation based on poverty levels as determined by the census.
-Through the CT Food Bank, we are also a member of Feeding America which allows the purchase of approximately $7 worth of food for every $1.

 One in six children in Southeastern Connecticut is food insecure and a U.S. Census Bureau study indicates that 19,000 people in our region are living below the poverty level.
 When children do not have the nutrition they require, the ramifications are vast.
 They have a difficult time concentrating in school, putting their education in jeopardy.
 Their current and future health is at risk.
 And they may bear witness to stressed parents who struggle with how to stretch their income to meet all the costs of living.